 - Background Eraser Tool

-Using a solid colored background is the easiest way to show about changing the color.
+Using a solid colored background is the easiest way to show to change the color.
 We are going to use a solid-colored background.
 Just click on ‘Create new fill or adjustment layer and choose ‘Solid Color.’

-An additional part of color change is effect addition.
+An additional part of photo color correction is effect addition.
 Well, you can skip this part if you do not like it.
-However, the effect addition can give the image an eye-catchy look.
+However, the effect addition can give the image an eye-catching look.
 So, add a ‘Color Lookup’ table and choose the best effect that suits your image.
 We are using ‘filmstock_50.3dl’ that gives the image a relevant look.